EyeTrackVR/EyeTrackVR/docs/_pages/firmware.md

 - [x] Health checks - we know when something goes wrong and we can react to it
 - [x] OTA updates - we can update the firmware on the fly
 - [x] ROI selection for eye area - this feature hasn't been tested all that much yet.
 - [x] MDNS - so that the server itself will detect and communicate with the tracker without you doing anything.
-No need to configure IPs and stuff, it's automagic

-### In development are:
+### In development are

 - [ ] Persistent storage for storing your settings on the device itself, this will also allow for saving multiple wifi networks!
 - [ ] LED status patterns - so that you know what's going on without plugging the tracker in to the PC